 How to make Dakin’s Solution:

-You will need the following equipment: a sterile jar with a sterile lid, a clean pan with lid and sterile measuring spoons and cups.
-As for the ingredients, you will need: water, baking soda and bleach.
-You should already have these ingredients in your home as they are basic emergency preparedness supplies.
+You will need the following equipment: a sterile jar with a sterile lid, a clean pan with a lid and sterile measuring spoons and cups.
+As for the ingredients, you will need water, baking soda, and bleach.
+You should already have these components in your home as they are essential emergency preparedness supplies.

-Once you have all the equipment ready and you gathered the needed ingredients you should do the following to prepare Dakin’s solution:
+Once you have all the equipment ready and you gathered the needed ingredients it’s time to get to work.

 - Measure out 32 ounces (4 cups) of tap water.
 Pour the water into the clean pan you prepared.